mateapeeva/tetris/README.md

 # Tetris
-### This repository contains code for popular game "Tetris".
+### This is my first time of creating a game and coding in python.
+I will upload my code here so I and others can see my progress.